Occupation Report Β· Legal

 Your personalised plan

-Paralegals score 74/100 on average — but your score depends on seniority, location, and skills.
+Paralegals score 74/100 on average — but your score turns on how much of your week is Draft legal documents (91% exposed), and on seniority and sector.

 Not a Paralegal?
 Check your own score.